 A True Bite

-To correct bad behavior in birds, you must not get excited or call out.
+To correct bad behavior in birds, try not to get excited or call out vocally.
 Instead, use a frown and body language that shows you are unhappy.
-Speak calmly and softly to tell your bird that is not acceptable behavior.
-Place the bird in its cage or on its perch.
-Give the bird a few minutes of time out on its perch.
-Then resume interacting with your bird in a positive way.
+Speak calmly and softly in low tones to tell your bird that this is not acceptable behavior.
+As you do so, immediately place the bird back in its cage or on its perch.